An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Mesh data structure and handling

-Such a memory consumption is not a strong constraint, especially since it refers to a very high 2D resolution.
-Despite that, we can significantly reduce the memory usage after noting that the cells in the coarser level $l_\text{min}$ do not have any mother cells, and the cells in the finest level $l_\text{max}$ any daughter cells.
-This means that the matrix $\mathcal C$ will need 4194560 less inputs, and the actual memory used reduces to $\approx $ 22 MB.
+Such a memory consumption is not a strong constraint, especially since it refers to a high resolution in 2D.
+Confer, e.g.,~\cite{Ma-2013} where a similar mesh resolution was used to solve the first stage of a tsunami wave.
+Despite that, we can even more reduce the memory usage after noting that the cells on the coarsest level $l_\text{min}$ do not posses any parent cells, nor do the cells in the finest level $l_\text{max}$ posses any children cells.
+This means that the matrix $\mathcal C$ will need 4,194,560 less entries, and the actual memory used is reduced to approximately 22~MB.
+To achieve such savings in practice the columns of $\mathcal C$ are separately stored in memory blocks of different sizes.

-An even further reduction of the memory consumption can be achieved by removing the $k$- and $l$-column out of the matrix $\mathcal C$.
+An even further reduction in memory consumption can be achieved by removing the $k$- and $l$-column from the matrix $\mathcal C$.
 The cell level and the intra-level index can be easily recomputed on the fly as follows: if $i$ is the matrix line corresponding to a cell, its level is given by the smallest integer $l\geq l_\text{min} $ such that

 is positive.
 Then, the intra-level index is also given by $k$.
-In the example above the memory needed reduces to $\approx$ 11 MB this way.
+In the example above the memory needed reduces to approximately 11~MB this way.
+Note that the efficient mesh administration algorithms that we propose employ an inclusion map, see~\eqref{eq:map} below, which requires a small amount of additional memory.

-In the same manner we note that the memory required for a 3D case that spans from a coarse mesh $16\times16\times16$ to a fine mesh $256\times256\times256$ will be $\approx$ 292 MB, which can also be reduced by computing the $k$- and $l$-columns on the fly to $\approx$ 146MB, i.e. an average of 16 or 8 bytes per discretization cell respectively.
+\paragraph{Size of $C$ and memory usage in 3D} In the same manner we note that the memory required for a 3D case that spans from a coarse mesh of $16\times16\times16$ cells to a fine mesh of $256\times256\times256$ cells will be approximately 292~MB.
+These requirements can also be reduced by computing the $k$- and $l$-columns on the fly to approximately 146MB, i.e. an average of 16 or 8 bytes per mesh cell respectively.
+To computationally facilitate the search for neighbours, we derive an inclusion map, see \eqref{eq:map}, which has an additional burden of 36.8 MB.
+These memory costs are affordable, especially if it is taken into account that the resolution $256\times256\times256$ is adequate even for challenging problems, e.g. in \cite{Dimonte-2004} such mesh resolution was deemed sufficiently accurate for the comparative study of numerical methods solving the turbulent Rayleigh-Taylor instability.
+Additional memory can be saved if the refinement level $l$ is stored in $\mathcal C$ as an unsigned integer of 1 byte size; this would result in a further reduction by 18 MBs.

-Additional reduction in memory usage can be achieved with elaborate compression techniques, see e.g. \cite{Blandford2005}, but they fall beyond the scope of the current paper.
-It is clear though that the above mentioned memory costs for the corresponding (and even for higher) 2- and 3D resolutions are affordable.
+In an even larger scale, further reduction in memory usage can be achieved by elaborate compression techniques, see e.g. \cite{Blandford2005}, but they fall beyond the scope of this paper.
+However, we note that the above mentioned 2- and 3D mesh resolutions are memory-wise affordable and adequate for a wide range of academic and non-academic studies.

-For the sake though of presentation, we continue with the matrix $\mathcal{C}$, with its full complement in columns and inputs for all the refinement levels.